Jamsil Sports Complex

 Jamsil Sports Complex (잠실종합운동장; map), or “Seoul Sports Complex,” towers over the intersection of the Han River and Tan Stream (탄천; map) in Seoul.

-The centerpiece of the complex is Jamsil Olympic Stadium (잠실종합운동장올림픽; map) or “Seoul Olympic Stadium.”
+The centerpiece of Jamsil Sports Complex is Jamsil Olympic Stadium (잠실종합운동장올림픽; map) or “Seoul Olympic Stadium.”
 Seating 100,000 (69,950 today), it held both the opening and closing ceremonies for the 1988 Olympics.

 - Seoul Olympic Stadium (잠실종합운동장올림픽; map; 69,950 seats) was the Olympics flagship stadium.
 Today it’s the home pitch for the Seoul E-Land Football (Soccer) Club (서울 이랜드 FC).